 Official assurances and other kinds of certification from MPI help assure border authorities in destination markets that your products comply with requirements.

-Legislation is the foundation of many export requirements
+Legislation is the foundation for many requirements

 Export requirements are regulated through the following Acts, which can be found on the New Zealand Legislation website:

 The APA 1999 applies to products including meat, dairy products, seafood, honey and bee products, petfood, hides and skins, wool, live animals and genetic material.
 The Official Assurances Programme can assist with guidance on getting export certificates.
 For more information refer to the:

 Food Act 1981 (and Food Act 2014 as it comes into force)